meaxsom/timezone/README.md

 Still want add testing but I think I can move on.
 Also probably should add this to GitHub.
 Asked Phind to generate a typical `.gitignore` file for C# projects.

 #### Step 2

+Created a couple more structs to handle keeping track of selected zones and which one is the selected/default zone and loaded up the default and additional timezones from the command line argumnet into the tracking list.

+Had to ask Phind about `nullable` type and how to "unwrap" them.
+Same/similar concept to "optionals" in Swift.
+For some reason it was more understandable here.

+Create an inital sort of the list base on timeazone name

+## Notes

+I'm noticing that I have 2 `.vscode` directories - one at the top level of my workspace and one w/in the project.
+I think VS Code is using the one at the top level instead of the one w/in the project.
+Wonder how I get it to use the one in the project?

 ## Resources